-Dessert looks best when the light is soft and the colours are vibrant.
+Desserts look best when the light is soft and the colors are vibrant.

-Use a Grey Card to Achieve the Correct White Balance
+2. Use a Grey Card for the Correct White Balance

-Desserts are one type of food photography that requires accurate colour.
+Desserts one type of food photography that requires accurate color.

-For food to look good, it needs to look natural, with colours as realistic as possible.
-This is why purchased presets tend to rarely work on food.
+Food looks good if it looks natural, with colors as realistic as possible.
+This is why purchased presets don’t tend to work in food photography.

-Realistic colours mean that your white balance needs to be spot on.
+Realistic colors mean that your white balance needs to be spot on.